samersultan/SysAdmin-Tool-List/README.md

 # System / Network Administrator Tool + Resource List
 List of useful tools / software / scripts / resources for system and network administrators.
 Broken down into sub sections with corresponding links and descriptions.
 The idea behind this list is to share the tools I use on a daily basis, that make getting work done easier and more efficient.
+Link to script: https://github.com/samersultan/SysAdmin-Tool-List/blob/master/SysAdmin-Tool-List.md

 This resoruce / tool list is a work in progress, I will be updating it regularly in the next coming months (every couple of days).
 If you have any suggestions, please reach out to me on twitter <a href="https://twitter.com/sultansolutions">@SultanSolutions</a>